Biography (in short / with more details)

 Institut Universitaire de France.

 He is the current director of the Dauphine Doctoral School.
-He is one of the creators of Master Program “Network Industries and Digital Economy” (IREN); jointly operated between Dauphine, Polytechnique, Supelec TélécomParisTech and the University Paris-Sud.
+He is the founder of the Executive Master “Concurrence et Régulation” and one of the creators of Master Program “Network Industries and Digital Economy” (IREN); jointly operated between Dauphine, Polytechnique, Supelec TélécomParisTech and the University Paris-Sud.
 He is also the director of the Master Program “Telecom and Media Management” (226).

 Eric Brousseau’s research has mainly been directed towards the analysis of the institutions and governance mechanisms framing the organization and performance of markets.
 He is interested in how the strategies of different stakeholders, among which economic actors, companies and entrepreneurs, influence the dynamic of industries and markets.
 This is both to understand the non-market strategies of businesses as they engage in the structuring of institutional frameworks — self- and public regulations, legal frameworks, mechanisms of transnational governance, etc. —, and the way they articulate with the political and legal dynamics in institutional evolutions.
 His work has been developing around three main themes :